joinpursuit/Pursuit-Core-Web/full-stack-express/express-sql-create-show/README.md

 ```

 You may also pass in arguments to your SQL query using an object with named keys like so:

 ```
 await db.one("SELECT * FROM bookmarks WHERE id=$[id]", {
       id: id,
     });
 ```

+Being aware of this alternate syntax can be useful as you look at other coding examples.
+When you work on a project, stick with one type of syntax for readability and maintainability.

 **controllers/bookmarkController.js**

 Import the function

 ```js